Document Expiration

 Eventual consistency considerations

-• Once documents are expired, it can take up to the delete frequency interval (60 seconds by default) until these expired documents are actually deleted.
+• Once documents expire, it may take up to the delete frequency interval (60 seconds by default) until they are actually deleted.

-• Expired documents are not filtered on load/query/indexing time, so be aware that an expired document might still be there after it has expired up to the 'delete frequency interval' timeframe.
+• Expired documents are not filtered out during load, query, or indexing, so be aware that an expired document may still be included in the results after its expiration, for the period set by delete frequency interval.